glebpopoff/angularjs-large-dataset-performance/README.md

-# angularjs-large-dataset-performance
+# AngularJS Large Dataset Performance Demo
-AngularJS Large Dataset Performance Demo.
  The project contains sample data files as well as the data file generator script (generate-records.py).
 The NG app simply displays data and allows the user to search/sort the dataset.

 The dataset is in the following format:
 [